SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 The  _AutoDatabaseMountDial_ parameter specifies the automatic database mount behavior after a database failover.
 You can use the [Set-MailboxServer](http://technet.microsoft.com/library/6a229126-b863-4f07-b024-a39c93b253f7.aspx) cmdlet to configure the  _AutoDatabaseMountDial_ parameter with any of the following values:

--  `BestAvailability` If you specify this value, the database automatically mounts immediately after a failover if the copy queue length is less than or equal to 12.
+-  `BestAvailability`: If you specify this value, the database automatically mounts immediately after a failover if the copy queue length is less than or equal to 12.
 The copy queue length is the number of logs recognized by the passive copy that needs to be replicated.
 If the copy queue length is more than 12, the database doesn't automatically mount.
 When the copy queue length is less than or equal to 12, Exchange attempts to replicate the remaining logs to the passive copy and mounts the database.

--  `GoodAvailability` If you specify this value, the database automatically mounts immediately after a failover if the copy queue length is less than or equal to six.
+-  `GoodAvailability`: If you specify this value, the database automatically mounts immediately after a failover if the copy queue length is less than or equal to six.
 The copy queue length is the number of logs recognized by the passive copy that needs to be replicated.
 If the copy queue length is more than six, the database doesn't automatically mount.
 When the copy queue length is less than or equal to six, Exchange attempts to replicate the remaining logs to the passive copy and mounts the database.

--  `Lossless` If you specify this value, the database doesn't automatically mount until all logs generated on the active copy have been copied to the passive copy.
+-  `Lossless`: If you specify this value, the database doesn't automatically mount until all logs generated on the active copy have been copied to the passive copy.
 This setting also causes the Active Manager best copy selection algorithm to sort potential candidates for activation based on the database copy's activation preference value and not its copy queue length.

 The default value is  `GoodAvailability`.
 If you specify either  `BestAvailability` or  `GoodAvailability`, and all the logs from the active copy can't be copied to the passive copy being activated, you may lose some mailbox data.
 However, the Safety Net feature (which is enabled by default) helps protect against most data loss by resubmitting messages that are in the Safety Net queue.